 Employee monitoring systems give businesses the means to track workers at all times.
 This can be an effective way to measure productivity, performance, hours worked, punctuality and other factors inherent in running a successful company.
 However, businesses that leverage technology to monitor their workforce must do so ethically, carefully and respectfully.
 It is important to understand how you can do this, what employee monitoring tools are available, and what privacy issues you must consider before introducing tracking software into your daily processes.

-As you can see, there are very real advantages to implementing employee monitoring systems in 2019 – but actually choosing the right ones can be daunting.
+Investing in an employee monitoring system is a big step for any business.
+There are real advantages to implementing employee monitoring systems, but choosing the right tools can be daunting.
 Here’s a brief rundown of your options:

-- Wearable tech.
-Badges or wristbands equipped with GPS technology enable you to track the locations and movement of your staff, with some products capable of gathering audio data.
+- Wearable tech: Badges or wristbands with GPS technology enable you to track the locations and movement of your staff, with some products capable of gathering audio data.
 Some can also identify whether the wearer is sitting or standing (using an accelerometer).

-- Vehicular GPS tracking devices.
-Businesses with a fleet of cars or trucks at their disposal (again, as with taxi companies and delivery firms) can stay connected to their vehicles using cutting-edge employee GPS tracking for location sharing, recording fuel consumption, recording distance travelled, viewing routes taken, etc.
+- Vehicular GPS tracking devices: Businesses with a fleet of cars or trucks at their disposal can stay connected to their vehicles with GPS fleet tracking for sharing locations, recording fuel consumption, recording distance traveled, viewing routes taken, and monitoring employees’ driving safety.